leollon/mysite-project/README.md

 # how to run
-> just like
+> run by django default

-Customize a few feature of backend without the default one. for example, user always log in with his/her registered email.
+Customize a few features of backend without the default one. for example, user always log in with the registered email.